endoflife-date/endoflife.date/products/firefox.md

 -   custom: true

 # For non-LTS versions, eol(x) = releaseDate(x+1)
-# Next planned ESR/LTS is 128 on 2024-07-09
+# For LTS version, eol(x) = releaseDate of the next major after the corresponding version last minor LTS on https://wiki.mozilla.org/Release_Management/Calendar, if available.
-# Check ESR/LTS planing on https://wiki.mozilla.org/Release_Management/Calendar
+# Next planned ESR/LTS is 128 on 2024-07-09.
 releases:

 -   releaseCycle: "119"